by Nancy Armitage

 Caretaker’s Cabin: The Caretaker for the Huntington’s Pine Knot Lodge and property was John A. Moore.
 He stayed on the property year round: winter & summer, autumn, & spring.

 Guide’s Cabin/Telegraph Office: [the Huntingtons hired a Mountain “Guide” to take the family & guests for walks & hikes.
 If the Huntingtons wanted to hunt or fish the guide was there to help.
 City children don’t know much about wildlife & someone needs to teach them the ways of the forests & be mindful of the animals & wildlife.
 Also, to protect families from wild animals especially bears.
 The telegraph office was the only way of communication in the 1890’s.
 Mr. Collis P. Huntington was an very important businessman of the trains & ships/ferries across America – the President of Southern Pacific Co.
-(SF & NYC).
+He had 50,000 employees working at Southern Pacific Co. all over America; but their main offices were in New York City and San Francisco.
 If his New York City office needed to get ahold of the boss – Collis & vice versa.]

-Blacksmith shop: [blacksmith making horseshoes for the horses, nails, & making hardware for doors on cabins, etc.]
+Blacksmith shop: [blacksmith making horseshoes for the horses, nails for making buildings, & making hardware for doors on cabins, etc.]

 Carpenter’s Shop: [all the buildings & other projects were made by the carpenters on the property.
 When the Huntingtons needed to fix cabins, make handmade chairs with wood reeds, or a large project like The Huntington’s wooden Houseboat].
 Or if Mrs. Huntington wanted a table made for an Alfresco dinner – the carpenters would make it for her, & often the guides would to teach guests how to make things with wood.